A systems-thinking perspective on individual and collective human behaviour, information systems and social design.

 Overview

-- How global system state(with high granularity) evolves over time(socially, culturally, economically, territorially).
-What potential states may emerge in future.
+- Modelize global system state (with high granularity), explaining evolution over time (socially, culturally, economically, territorially).
+What potential states may emerge in future?

-- Understand the flaws in the current system and pushing towards global sustainable social framework that is harmonic in case of safety(physical/territorial, economic, mental) while allowing constructive, colourful chaos(science, arts, sports etc) and space for other beings and their ecosystems to thrive.
+- Understand the flaws in the current system and push towards a global sustainable social framework that is harmonious in case of safety (physical/territorial, economic, mental) while allowing constructive, colourful chaos (science, arts, sports, etc.) and space for other beings and their ecosystems to thrive.

-- Recommended to use as a manual to be revisited in a loop while contemplating, observing realtime info and studying historical patterns.
+- Recommended to use as a manual to be revisited in a loop while contemplating, observing real-time info and studying historical patterns.

 - This is in beta and actively in progress— open to refinement, falsification, and extension.